 Polymer additives and blends.

-Graft Copolymers: Chemical grafting including Click Chemistry.
+Graft Copolymers: Chemical grafting including Click Chemistry and radiation-grafting.

 Basic polymer phase behaviour: LCST.

 Self-assembly in polymerisation.